raspody91/raspody91/README.md

 im python developer, i love coding and am currently learning, being a begginer in a school

-- 🌱 I’m currently learning AI, web, and 2d games, you can see my results on my page, as i already uploaded all 3 of my projects
+- 🌱 I’m currently learning web, front end and tailwind

 i use github to upload my works, and to see others, so i can study, learn and practice